KadenFranklin/Swan-Cheese-Touch-Tomb/README.md

 a game for https://hendrix-cs.github.io/csci370/

-Name:
+Name: Swan-Escape

-Intent:
+Intent: To develop survival skills

-narrative structure:
+Narrative Structure:

-mechanics:
+Mechanics: The player moves around as though they are a fish, avoiding dangerous predators such as swans.

-aesthetics:
+Aesthetics: Many of the graphics are low-poly meshes that follow a similiar style.
+(With exception of the swan.)

-joys and struggles while writing this game:
+joys and struggles while writing this game: Collisions are hard, animating things is fun.

 a listing of the attributions for your game assets (art, sounds, etc):